 This returns the section numbers in ascending or descending order, and also lists their names.

 SETTING AND UNSETTING SECTION

 You can also change the section's values in the templates.
-In the following example this is done to access the static pages in section number 5 of the first issue (the example is taken from tpl/footer.tpl of "The Journal" sample publication):
+In the following example this is done to access the static pages in section number 5 of the first issue: